 Is your council a member of LGiU?
 Councillors and officers of member councils receive Daily News, Policy Briefings, Cllr Magazine and exclusive access to Policy Cafe events.
 Find out more about membership.

 See the live Twitter coverage of the evening: #CllrAward17

 About the Awards

-On Tuesday 7th November 2017 we will welcome 200 of the brightest and best councillors, as well as council leaders, other senior local government figures and MPs, for an evening of celebration and networking against the beautiful background of the Guildhall in London.
-We pride ourselves on hosting a light-hearted and relaxed event, which guests in previous years have told us they appreciate more than black-tie or formal dinners – so the ceremony is a standing reception, with food and drink served all evening.
+On Tuesday 7th November 2017 we welcomed 200 of the brightest and best councillors, as well as council leaders, other senior local government figures and MPs, for an evening of celebration and networking against the beautiful background of the Guildhall in London.

-We promote nominations from May through to September, gathering around 200 entries from councillor colleagues, local MPs and residents.
-The shortlist is announced in October and the judging panel convenes before the ceremony in November.
-The winners are announced on the night by LGiU Chief Executive Jonathan Carr-West.
+We promote nominations from May through to September, gathering over 200 entries from councillor colleagues, local MPs and residents.
+The shortlist was announced in October and the judging panel convened before the ceremony in November.
+The winners were announced on the night by LGiU Chief Executive Jonathan Carr-West.